zenml-io/zenml/docs/book/component-gallery/data-validators/custom.md

 If you want to implement your own custom Data Validator, you can follow the following steps:

-1. Create a class which inherits from [the `BaseDataValidator` class](https://apidocs.zenml.io/latest/api_docs/data_validators/#zenml.data_validators.base_data_validator.BaseDataValidator).
+1. Create a class which inherits from [the `BaseDataValidator` class](https://apidocs.zenml.io/latest/api_docs/data_validators/#zenml.data_validators.base_data_validator.BaseDataValidator) and override one or more of the abstract methods, depending on the capabilities of the underlying library/service that you want to integrate.
-2. Define the `FLAVOR` class variable.
+2. If you need any configuration, you can create a class which inherits from the `BaseDataValidatorConfig` class.
-3. Override one or more of the `BaseDataValidator` methods, depending on the capabilities of the underlying library/service that you want to integrate.
+3. Bring both of these classes together by inheriting from the `BaseDataValidatorFlavor`.
 4. (Optional) You should also provide some standard steps that others can easily insert into their pipelines for instant access to data validation features.